The QBI Tax Deduction: What Is It and Who Can Claim It?

 Even before your QBI deduction kicks in, you can lower your taxable income off the bat by keeping thorough expense records throughout the year.
 That way, you’ll know what you can write off.

 If you haven’t been quite on top of your bookkeeping, don’t worry!
 The Keeper app offers a built-in deduction tracker that scans your purchases and finds qualifying business expenses for you.
+After everything's accounted for, you can file with Keeper too.

 Step #2: Fill out Form 8995 or 8995-A